NursenKarabulut/AppSec_CICD_Trivy_and_DefectDojo/README.md

-# 🛡️ AppSec CI/CD Pipeline with Trivy and DefectDojo
+# 🛡️ AppSec CI/CD Pipeline with Trivy, Semgrep and DefectDojo

 This project demonstrates a hands-on Application Security (AppSec) pipeline built for continuous integration (CI/CD) that includes: